 As friendly little characters they can introduce children to the science of DNA in an easy-to-understand manner, answering the questions above for everyone to understand.

 As chemically correct representations, the actual biology and chemistry of the subject is not lost, just hidden.

 Evolution is not a process to be undertaken lightly.
 For a start it takes ages.
 Then there are the trade offs – why can’t we fly as well as swim and walk?
 The answers are all in your DNA and the environment you live in.
-This will be explored in our workshops, looking at inheritance, variation, adaption and ultimately evolution – all using some of same the jargon that scientists insist on using.
+We investigate inheritance, variation, adaption and ultimately evolution – all using some of the same jargon that scientists insist on using.

-Evolution workshops have a duration of 60 minutes and expose children to a variety of scientific vocabulary.
-They introduce a conceptual understanding of evolution as a process and explore the uses and implications of variation and adaptation within that process.
-DNA is explained using the Dinky Amigos.
+The workshops introduce an age-appropriate understanding of evolution as a process and explore the uses and implications of variation and adaptation within that process.

 Suitable for years 5, 6 and 7

 A heinous chocolate heist has been committed on the school grounds.
 Will our DNA evidence lead to the culprit?

 Suitable for all key stages and closely linked to subjects on the National Curriculum, these workshops introduce scientific vocabulary and age-appropriate explanations of the science involved.